Poor People’s Campaign: A National Call for Moral Revival

-The first step in building the campaign, now underway, is for all interested groups to reach out to and start discussion with as many other as possible.
-As these conversations develop so will the plans and the structures that will make a powerful Poor Peoples Campaign for today possible.
+The first step in building the campaign, now underway, is for all interested groups to reach out to and start discussion with as many others as possible.
+As these conversations develop so will the plans and the structures that will make a powerful Poor People’s Campaign for today possible.

 - Sign up for the Kairos e-newsletter.

 - Attend a New Poor People’s Campaign Truth Commission in your area.

 - Email us at firstname.lastname@example.org and tell us about the work your group or organization is doing.

 - Stay in touch through Facebook and Twitter.

 - Watch the first episode of America Will Be, a documentary series produced by the Kairos Center and filmmaker Dara Kell, highlighting the ongoing call for a New Poor People’s Campaign across the country.